Im-Beast/Gophelper/README.md

 5. Launch built executable

 ## Config files
-Gophelper provides easy to edit JSON config files.
+Gophelper provides easy to edit JSON config files. <br>
 It also provides way to translate bot into multiple languages without much effort, in this repo you can see two languages: polish and english, nothing stops you by expanding it by more languages

 ## Pulls, forks and issues
 Be free to fork this repo, if you have any comment regarding to quality of my Golang code - go ahead and open issue/add pull request.
 My first meet with go was 3 days ago, so I know many things can be done better.

 ## Commands
-Gopher comes with some commands out of a box, all of them are pretty simple Here's the list of some of them:
+Gopher comes with some commands out of a box, all of them are pretty simple <br>
+Here's the list of some of them: <br>

 | Alias                       | Description                                                                                                                                                                                                                                                                                                                                                                                 |
 |-----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|